WMDO-CD

 Television station in Washington, D.C.

 WMDO-CD (channel 47) is a low-power, Class A television station in Washington, D.C., affiliated with LATV.
-It is owned by Entravision Communications alongside Silver Spring, Maryland–licensed Merit Street affiliate WJAL (channel 68).
+It is owned by Entravision Communications alongside Silver Spring, Maryland–licensed AltaVision affiliate WJAL (channel 68).

 History

-WMDO's logo from January 1, 2006, through January 7, 2013.

 The station first signed on the air as W14AA on UHF channel 14 in 1976.
 First owned by Central Virginia Educational Television Corporation, it rebroadcast the signal of PBS member station WNVT from a transmitter in Arlington, Virginia.
 WNVT's transmitter was located in Independent Hill, Virginia, and was difficult to receive in the built-up parts of the Washington metropolitan area.

 As Washington's original channel 14, WFAN-TV, had gone dark in 1972, CVETC attempted to have the vacant full-power allocation moved to Fairfax.
 This stoked controversy, as channel 14 was the last available commercial allocation assigned to Washington.
 Several competing groups and District of Columbia Mayor Walter E. Washington contested CVETC's application, arguing that Washington was under-served by local television and that the channel should possibly be reserved for a minority-owned station.
 The request was denied, but channel 56 was allocated to Fairfax as a compromise.
 CVETC took this allocation and began building what was to become WNVC instead, rendering W14AA unnecessary.
 CVETC used the translator to broadcast Congressional hearings until WNVC went on the air June 6, 1981.

 Meanwhile, Los Cerezos Television Co. signed on station KA2XEH on channel 56 on June 29, 1980.
 The station relayed the programming of the Spanish International Network (SIN, as Univision was then known) via a satellite feed of flagship KWEX-TV in San Antonio, Texas.
 At the time, television translators were limited to the same rules as commercial FM translators and could only repeat a station's signal received over-the-air.
 As part of an FCC trial, SIN signed on two of these "satellators" under experimental licenses, denoted by the "2X" in the callsign.
 With the FCC's rules relaxed, Los Cerezos purchased W14AA in July 1981, and SIN programming was on the air soon afterward.
 Los Cerezos later made two failed attempts to move W14AA to Wheaton, Maryland, where its radio station WMDO (1540 AM) was already located.
 The license for KA2XEH was deleted effective October 1, 1981, as its channel 56 allocation had been given to WNVC.